Summary: Are you thinking of refinancing your Washington State home? If so, 2020 may be a great time to do so. This

 With home prices rising and mortgage rates dropping, refinancing is becoming more attractive to homeowners in Washington State.
-And home refinance conditions might continue to improve, as we progress through the second half of 2017.
+And home refinance conditions might continue to improve, as we progress through the end of 2019 and into 2020.

 This week, the government-sponsored mortgage buyer Freddie Mac announced that the average rate for a 30-year fixed home loan ticked upward, though it still is on a downward trend overall.
-On October 24, 2019, Freddie Mac reported that the average rate for a 30-year mortgage loan dropped to 3.89%.
-The 15-year fixed, which is another popular product for refinancing homeowners, dropped to 3.16% on average.
+On October 24, 2019, Freddie Mac reported that the average rate for a 30-year mortgage loan sits at 3.75%.
+The 15-year fixed, which is another popular product for refinancing homeowners, sits at 3.18%.

-Meanwhile, home prices across Washington continue to rise, following double-digit gains over the last 12 months alone.
+Meanwhile, home prices across Washington continue to rise, following a 5.1% increase over the last 12 months alone.
 Experts anticipate prices to rise at roughly the same pace, and expect prices to increase by 4.9% over the next 12 months.
 As a result of these trends, now might be a good time to refinance a home in Washington State – at least for some homeowners.

 A Good Time to Refinance Your Home in Washington?

-Mortgage rates have come down quite a bit since the start of 2017.
-During the first week of January, the average rate for a 30-year fixed home loan (the most popular mortgage product) was hovering around 4.20%.
-The latest national survey from Freddie Mac showed that rates in that category have dropped by roughly 30 basis points (0.30%) since January.
+Mortgage rates have come down quite a bit since the start of 2019.
+During the first week of January, the average rate for a 30-year fixed home loan (the most popular mortgage product) was hovering around 4.51%.
+The latest national survey from Freddie Mac showed that rates in that category have dropped by 0.76% since January.